 7 Greenwashing is a marketing tactic that misleads consumers about a company's environmental impact, while transition washing misaligns finance with a company's sustainability goals.
-Meanwhile, transitionwashing is the potential for companies to deflect attention from their true environmental impact while framework provides a strong foundation for supporting decarbonization efforts while ensuring credible and measurable emissions reductions.
+Meanwhile, transition-washing is the potential for companies to deflect attention from their true environmental impact while claiming to be on a path to sustainability.

+framework provides a strong foundation for supporting decarbonization efforts while ensuring credible and measurable emissions reductions.